MikeMcQuaid/mikemcquaid.com/_talks/2018-01-17-working-with-others-using-git-and-github.md

 ---
 title: Working with others using Git and GitHub
-summary: The basics of using Git and GitHub to collaborate on a multi-person software project.
+description: The basics of using Git and GitHub to collaborate on a multi-person software project.
 speakerdeck-id: 03a94e99073048caa8be29bc21a05cd4
 speakerdeck-ratio: 1.77777777777778
 ---